akash66sheoran/readme-demo/README.md

 # tf-aws-linux-ec2

-Provision and manage one or more linux EC2 instances.
+Provision and manage one or multiple linux EC2 instances.
 Also manages associated security groups, rules associated with the security groups, IAM instance profiles, and IAM roles associated with those instance profiles.